Prompt Guard Quickstart

 to include classification results in the response.

-In the following example, Prompt Guard analyzes a prompt consisting of a system and user message and reports the results.
-Based on these results, your application can decide whether to pass the original prompt to its next recipient - such as your application's LLM.
+Based on whether a prompt injection detection was made, your application can decide whether to pass the original prompt to its next recipient - such as your application's LLM.

 messages = [